Apply To The Master of Arts in Forensic & Counseling Psychology (MA)

 - Your Application Essay should include every program to which you are applying.

-If you are offered and accept admission to another MSPP program, your Forensic Psychology Program application will be considered withdrawn.
+If you are offered and accept admission to another MSPP program, your Forensic and Counseling Psychology Program application will be considered withdrawn.
 Similarly, if you accept the offer of admission to the Forensic Psychology Program, your application to any other MSPP program is withdrawn.

 Selection of Candidates